 Students not meeting minimum SAP standards at the end of the Academic Probation period may be dismissed from Bryan University and may be ineligible for financial aid.
-Students are notified of their status in writing.
-Students may file an appeal for an additional probationary period.
+Students are notified of their status and may file an appeal for an additional probationary period.